fy-meng/seq-align/README.md

    ```
 4. Install Python via Miniconda from https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html

+   __Important Note: Please install the Intel x86 version even if you are using an
+   Apple Silicon Mac.__

    Follow the instructions from the graphical installer.
 Make sure that
    `python` is linked to the Miniconda installation via:
    ```bash